claroline/Claroline/README.md

         - php5-intl
     - fileinfo (for mime type detection)
     - curl (for facebook authentication)
-    - Check if you have a correct configuration of time zone in your php.ini as "Europe/Brussels" (case sensitive).
+    - Check if you have a correct configuration of time zone in your php.ini, you can find a list of supported timezones [here][9], for example "Europe/Brussels" (this value is case sensitive, be sure to use correct upper and lower case).
     - Optionaly:
         - [gd][1] (for simple icon creation)
         - [ffmpeg][2] (for video thumbnail creation)